kstenerud/concise-encoding/cbe-specification.md

 Containers must contain the same number of elements, and their elements must be equivalent, with one exception: for map-like containers, keys mapping to nil are considered equivalent to the same type of map where the key is not present.

-By default, list types must be compared ordered and map types unordered, unless otherwise specified by the schema.
+By default, list types must be compared ordered and map types unordered, unless their ordering was otherwise specified by the schema.

 #### Markup Contents